dvisotsky/jekyll-notebook/_posts/Studies/John/John Chapter 12.md

 ## The Triumphal Entry
 *read verses 12 -19*

+Who are the main characters?
+- Jesus
+- Pharisees
+- Disciples & close friends
+- The crowd
 ### Why is it called the Triumphal entry?
 Triumphal: made, carried out, or used in celebration of a great victory or achievement.

 Because this was the time of the Passover, Jerusalem would already be filled with visitors coming to celebrate the feast.

+They celebrate the coming king that they hope will free them or at least feed them.

+Palm branches have been used since the time of the Macabees as a national symbol.

+*The world has gone after him*
+The Pharisees feel like they’re losing the fight of popularity.

+But just like the crowd, they don’t truly understand what Jesus is bringing and what it means to “go after him”

+Who do you relate to out of this cast of characters?

+Most of us don’t connect with the Pharisees - we are not against Jesus and don’t think he’s here to ruin everything.

+We are the crowd - happy to praise Jesus when we think he’s on our side but unwilling to step in when Jesus is wrongfully beaten and crucified.